NMRExchangeFormat/NEF/specification/Overview.md

     [a OR b OR c], the 'restraint_combination_id' allows you to describe restraints as [(a AND b) OR (c AND d) OR e] etc.

-    4. The '_nef_dihedral_restraint.name' column gives the standard name of the corresponding dihedral ('PHI', 'PSI', 'OMEGA', 'CHI1', 'CHI2', ...).
+    4. The '\_nef_dihedral_restraint.name' column gives the standard name of the corresponding dihedral ('PHI', 'PSI', 'OMEGA', 'CHI1', 'CHI2', ...).
-    This column is an information field, that supplements but does *NOT* replace or override the atom designations.
+    This column is an information field, that supplements but does *not* replace or override the atom designations.

   * Regarding Section 7.
 Optional: **RDC restraint lists(s)**